Expats face losing their no claims bonus and unable to afford car insurance when they return to Ireland

 When she came back to Ireland she soon discovered that her six years no claims bonus was not taken into consideration because it had lapsed.

 She was insured with 'ItsForWomen', paying around €300 on a 1.1L Peugeot and then moved up to a little Mini Cooper with a 1.6L engine and got a quote of €550 which very good but after her no claims bonus had expired due to being abroad, her next quote was in the thousands.

 The unfortunate situation is that if a driver has had no insurance in their own name for two or more years, many insurers will not give them their no claims discount when insurance cover is reapplied for.

 Ms Kelly said, "I had started my new job and I was calling one company a day.
-Some firms wouldn't even consider insuring me - and the handful that were quoted around €3,000 to €4,000."
+Some firms wouldn't even consider insuring me - and the handful that was quoted around €3,000 to €4,000."